fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 >
 >  * The XML format is faster than the YAML one;
 >
->  * The XML format as no external dependencies (the YAML format relies
+>  * The XML format has no external dependencies (the YAML format relies
 >  on the sfYAML component).

 You can of course mix and match the loaders and the dumpers to convert any